top of page

 Shiv Martin

-Backlogs have become a persistent and increasingly significant feature of contemporary dispute resolution and complaints systems.
-While many teams were already experiencing mounting pressure in the years preceding COVID-19, the disruption associated with the pandemic appears to have accelerated these trends, which are now further compounded by technology transformation agendas and increasing levels of challenging stakeholder conduct.
+Backlogs have become a persistent feature of contemporary dispute resolution and complaints systems.
+In many settings, these pressures were already building before COVID-19, then accelerated through pandemic disruption, and are now further shaped by technology transformation agendas and limited resourcing environments.

 What is a backlog, really?